 - The 2019 Fairfield County Community Wellbeing Index: Details the complex issues facing neighborhoods, towns, and the entire county

 - 2019 Count Her In Report: A status report on women and girls in Fairfield County

 - 2019 Count Them In Report: A landscape analysis of Fairfield County organizations supporting women and girls

-Public Testimony: Presenting data-driven information to recommend policies to governments, task forces, and commissions to reflect and amplify the voices of individuals and organizations working to close the opportunity gap.
+Public Testimony: Presenting data-driven information to recommend policies to the legislature, task forces, and commissions to reflect and amplify the voices of individuals and organizations working to advance equity in Fairfield County.

 Our Civic Engagement Initiatives

 As part of our advocacy work, we are also pursuing a civic engagement agenda to create more informed and engaged residents in our county who can advocate for their interests.
 We are committed to strengthening civic engagement as a way to aggregate and amplify community knowledge and voice.
 Examples of two recent civic engagement initiatives include: